haml/haml/README.md

 At this point `rake` should run without error or warning and you are ready to start working on your patch!

+Note that you can also run just one test out of the test suite if you're working on a specific area:

+    ruby -Itest test/helper_test.rb -n test_buffer_access

 ## Authors

 Haml was created by [Hampton Catlin](http://hamptoncatlin.com), the author of